 - Green-Eyed Monster: Toward Peter, as usual.
-Though he is less aggressive about it than most other versions of the character.
 Peter still is aware of it and tries to avoid it so Harry will end up better, but this doesn't end well.

 - Manipulative Bastard: He manipulates Gwen into staying with him in a way that would make his father proud.

 - Never My Fault: He has the highest ratio of blaming Peter/Spidey for his own failures of all the characters in this series.
 Considering how Norman is, it's not surprising Harry would gain this mentality.

 - Put on a Bus: From "The Uncertainty Principle" until "First Steps."

-- Took a Level in Badass: When he's back from Europe he can fly a helicopter and he actually saves Spider-Man's life at one point by destroying the windows and dispersing the gas the Goblin planned to kill Spider-Man with.
+- Took a Level in Badass: When he's back from Europe he can fly a helicopter and he actually saves Spider-Man's life at one point by destroying the windows and dispersing the knock-out gas the Green Goblin planned to kill Spider-Man with.

 - The Unfavorite: His father prefers Peter to his own son.